kubewarden/docs/src/distributing-policies/secure-supply-chain.md

-After creating the `configmap` to store the signature requirements, the users can configure a Policy Server to start validate policy signatures setting the `configmap` name in the field `verificationConfig`.
+After creating the `configmap` to store the signature requirements, the users can configure a Policy Server to start validating policy signatures by setting the `configmap` name in the field `verificationConfig`.

 ```yaml